rssor/fs_xgspon_mod/README.md

 # KPN, just changing the ethernet uni slot from 10 to 1 and keeping the rest as-is
 # you can register the serial number of the module through the self-service tool of your provider
-./fs_xgspon_mod.py overrideslot GPON227000fe 1
-# you can also opt to fully install this mod, which also gives you e.g. SSH support (but strictly not neccesary)
 ./fs_xgspon_mod.py install GPON227000fe kpn

 # Any arbitrary ISP as long as you know the equipment id/hwver/swver and necessary ethernet uni slot